Welcome Class of 2018! Frosh Trip Begins Today!

 The Outdoor Action Frosh Trip Program is without a doubt one of the best ways to start college.
 Over the past 40 years 18,711 new students have started at Princeton by making new friends before school starts and learning about life at Princeton on a fun-filled week with Outdoor Action, Princeton’s oldest and largest pre-orientation program.
 For many students it was one of the best parts of their first year at Princeton and one of the most memorable of their entire four years.

-Over 715 members of the Class of 2018 from 39 countries have already applied!
+Over 715 members of the Class of 2018 from 39 countries are participating!

 - The Program